IATI/IATI-Upgrades/en/how-we-manage-the-standard/upgrade-process.rst

 **Timeline**

-The Governing Board will approve a timeline for each upgrade prepared by the technical team.
+The Governing Board will approve a timeline for each upgrade prepared by the IATI Secretariat.
 The timeline will consist of the following phases:

 1. **Content consultation**
 	a.
 Proposals are submitted and discussed by the community on.
 (Consultations mentioned in all phases can be conducted on `IATI Discuss <https://discuss.iatistandard.org/c/standard-management>`__, conference calls and meetings of the TAG.)